Venomous Concept: History

 They recruited Buzz Osborne of the Melvins on guitar and Napalm Death's Danny Herrera on drums, and released their debut Retroactive Abortion (2004) via Mike Patton's Ipecac Recordings.
-The band replaced Osborne with Danny Lilker for their second album, Poisoned Apple (2008).
+The band replaced Osborne with bassist Danny Lilker for their second album, Poisoned Apple (2008), while Embury moved to guitar.
 In 2006, Belgian record label Hypertension Records re-issued Retroactive Abortion on vinyl.